parthibanloganathan/android-tutorial/README.md

     <string name="oauth_consumer_secret">YOUR_API_SECRET_HERE</string>
 </resources>
 ```
+### IMPORTANT: Your app can't access Twitter without the API keys.
+If you import Phase 4 directly, note that the API keys are not included and that you have to create your own.
 - Don't share these keys with anybody (that is, don't push it to GitHub, don't tweet it, don't make it your Facebook status, don't tell Bwog).
-If you do share them, either be prepared for pepole to do malicious things with your keys or regenerate your API keys in the Twitter app settings.
+If you do share them, be prepared for people to do malicious and dirty things with your keys (the horror!).
+You can regenerate your API keys in the Twitter app settings.
 - To tweet, we're going to need access to the internet.
 So our app is going to have to request the permission `android.permission.INTERNET`.
 Open up the Manifest file located at `AwesomeApp/app/src/main/AndroidManifest.xml` and add `<uses-permission android:name="android.permission.INTERNET" />` in the `manifest` tag, but outside the `aplication` tag.
 Let's add the permissions `android.permission.ACCESS_COARSE_LOCATION` and `android.permission.ACCESS_FINE_LOCATION` so we can tweet our location too.
 ```
 <?xml version="1.0" encoding="utf-8"?>